stefanGT44/Math-Console-Interpreter/README.md

 ## Implementation details
 The application is consisted of a lexer and an interpreter.
 The interpreter evaluates complex expressions by recursively calling functions in the order dictated by operator precedence.
 These functions use tokens for calculations/evaluations.
-A token represents a part of the input string that has a certain semantic value, to which the lexer assigns a corresponding type to, which then the interpreter uses to determine what to do next.
+A token represents a part of the input string that has a certain semantic value, to which the lexer assigns a corresponding type, which then the interpreter uses to determine what to do next.

 For an example if the lexer detects a sequence of characters in the input string that represents a whole number it will create a token object with the value of the detected number and assign an INTEGER type to it.
 So when the interpreter comes across an INTEGER token followed by a PLUS token it expects an INTEGER/REAL token next or an expression that evaluates to a number, after which an addition is calculated and the value returned.